Eric-Kalisa/Spotify-Curator/README.md

 ## Summary

-**Spotify Curator** is an agentic ML pipeline that learns the shape of your personal music taste from your Spotify listening history and automatically discovers new tracks you are likely to enjoy — without you having to search for them.
+**Spotify Curator** is an agentic ML pipeline that learns from your music taste on your Spotify listening history, forms playlists and automatically discovers new tracks you are likely to enjoy — without you having to search for them.

 The system clusters your listening history into natural "vibe buckets" using unsupervised learning, builds a mathematical profile of each cluster, then uses those profiles to score and vet candidate tracks before writing them into a Spotify playlist.